SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 Client configuration confusion attacks are feasible if a client satisfies the following preconditions:

 1. The client has at least two client configurations, one of which is malicious.
-The client allows for the two client configurations to use different resource servers, but sharing the same authorization server issuer identifier (i.e., issuer-sharing client configurations);
+The client allows for the two client configurations to use different resource servers, but sharing the same authorization server (i.e., issuer-sharing client configurations);
 2. The client stores the client configuration chosen by the user in a session bound to the user's browser and uses the same redirection URI for at least the issuer-sharing, if not all, client configurations;
 3. The client uses the same client ID across the issuer-sharing client configurations;
 4. Regarding client authentication, one of the following applies: